European solidarity demos demand end to Ukraine war

 Citizens worldwide have been horrified by Russian President Vladimir Putin's attack, which began on February 24 and appeared to be entering a new phase with escalating bombardment.

-Several thousand people gathered in Paris on Saturday afternoon to say, "no to war in Europe", an AFP correspondent said.
+"Despite the suffering, we are going to win, we are sure of it," said Nataliya, a Franco-Ukrainian with the blue-and-yellow Ukrainian flag draped over shoulders, at the Paris protest.

+She declined to give her full name because of concerns about the safety of her son in Ukraine.
+"We are proud of their courage, their determination," she added.

-"We will be here every weekend, in Paris or elsewhere, until Putin leaves, withdraws his tanks," said Aline Le Bail-Kremer, a member of Stand With Ukraine, one of the groups which organised the protest.
+"We will be here every weekend, in Paris or elsewhere, until Putin leaves, withdraws his tanks," said Aline Le Bail-Kremer, a member of Stand With Ukraine, one of the organisers of the protest.

-"Despite the suffering, we will win," said Nataliya, a French-Ukrainian woman who did not wish to give her surname to protect her son who is in Ukraine.

-Some 25,000 demonstrators were expected in rallies in more than 100 cities in France, a French police source said.

 Demonstrators in the largest Swiss city called for "peace now", while others carried signs saying: "Stop War" and "Peace".